pwmarcz/minivm/docs/minivm.md

 * `DROP`: Remove top value from stack.

-* `LOAD_GLOBAL n`
+* `LOAD_GLOBAL "name"`

-  Push a global variable number `n` to stack.
-There are 256 global variables, numbered 0 to 255.
+  Push a global variable called `name` to stack.
+The variable needs to be initialized using `STORE_GLOBAL` first.

-* `STORE_GLOBAL n`
+* `STORE_GLOBAL "name"`

-  Remove a value from stack, and store it in global variable number `n`.
-There are 256 global variables, numbered 0 to 255.
+  Remove a value from stack, and store it in global variable called `name`.

 * `LOAD_LOCAL n`

-  Push a local variable `n` to stack.
+  Push a local variable number `n` to stack.
+In a function declared as `FUNC "name" n k`, the first `n` local variables contain function arguments.

 * `STORE_LOCAL n`

-  Remove a value from stack, and store it in local variable `n`.
+  Remove a value from stack, and store it in local variable number `n`.

 * `CHECK`